 There are two parts to this component: the supporting portfolio and the final outcome.
-The Centre will assess both parts and award a single mark out of 100.
-Cambridge will moderate both parts.
+The accredited teacher will assess both parts and award a single mark out of 100.
+Cambridge will moderate both parts of a sample of work.

 Candidates' marks for Component 4 must be recorded on the Individual Candidate Record Card produced by Cambridge.
 These forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
 The database will ask you for the syllabus code (i.e. 0400) and your Centre number, after which it will take you to the correct form.
 Follow the instructions when completing each form.